Hoarding house cleaning dangers

 Structural Damage

 Structural damage is a significant risk in hoarded homes.
 The accumulated clutter can lead to structural instability and risk of collapse.
 The weight and pressure from hoarded items can cause structural damage, weakening floorboards, walls, and ceilings.
+Large or damaged furniture can further contribute to these structural risks, and may need to be assessed or removed during the cleanup process to prevent additional strain or hazards.
 The potential consequences of structural hazards include collapse or the need for significant structural repairs.

 Assessing and reinforcing structural components ensures safety during cleanup.